 These scaffolded worksheets are a helpful way for students to practice finding the topic versus the main idea.
 The fun ice cream theme requires students to closely examine the paragraphs to determine how their main ideas are different.
 These are great to use during your nonfiction unit and throughout the year.

-posters/word wall cards (2 versions)
+posters/word wall cards in color and B&W (2 versions)

 handout/anchor chart (great for reading notebooks)